This tutorial shows you how to schedule backups for Basic HDD and Basic SSD tier Filestore instances using Cloud Scheduler and Cloud Functions.

 Replace the following:

-- zone with the zone where the Filestore instance resides.
+- fs-location with the region or zone where the Filestore instance resides.

 - instance-id with the instance ID of the Filestore instance.